A Doctor’s Perspective: WWU Alumnus Edward Rippe (’11) and COVID-19 from the Frontline

 Edward Rippe (’11) chose to attend Western the first time he set foot on campus.
-Nine years later, as a resident physician in Brooklyn, he is certain he made the right decision.
+Nine years later, as a practicing emergency room physician in Brooklyn, he is certain he made the right decision.

 “I was a pre-med major.
 However, at the end of my second year, I did not feel I was ready to pursue medicine, if at all,” he said.
 “I became more interested in economics, so I majored in that instead.”

 And while economics may not seem like a natural path to medicine, Rippe has benefitted tremendously from his major as a foundation for his work as a physician.

 “Julia Hansen was my mentor in the economics department.
 She, along with Steve Henson, John Krieg, and Allen Sleeman were all amazing professors who helped me develop my understanding of economics,” said Rippe.
 “I may be a medical doctor, but I still think economics is the most useful degree one can pursue in order to gain a broad understanding of most major issues in the world as well as providing the skill set to speculate and an ability to understand multiple sides of an argument.”

 The outdoor enthusiast also took up sailing at Western.

 “I joined the Western sailing team and taught sailing classes out at the Lakewood boathouse on Lake Whatcom.
 Sailing was one of the greatest things I learned in college, and it’s something I still do to this day when I have time,” he said.